 Metafields can be mapped on the Setup page of your Shopify channel on ChannelEngine under Advanced settings.
 Select the extra data fields (a.k.a. custom fields) you want to map and click Save.
 ChannelEngine then creates these extra data fields as metafields on Shopify.
-Note that there is a maximum of 30 characters for each field.

 An explanation of how to create and manage extra data fields can be found in the article ChannelEngine: custom attributes (a.k.a. custom fields/product extra data).

 When an order is imported to ChannelEngine, ChannelEngine also fetches extra data items related to the order itself – or to order lines.
 This extra data is specific to this marketplace.
 An explanation of each can be found below:

 ||Yes||Order number as taken from the channel order.|